• Home

 As you make adjustments, consider adding negative keywords.
 These will help reduce your costs for showing ads to people who are unlikely to convert.
 The result would be less overall ad spend and a lower conversion cost.

 Finding the ideal negative keywords for your campaign will take some thought.
-How to calculate conversion cost to consider your customers, including the products or services they are looking for.
+How to assess conversion cost to consider your customers, including the products or services they are looking for.
 Then, think about which of those you offer.

 For example, no matter the type of product you sell, you could add brands you don’t carry to the negative keyword list.
 Just keep in mind that you may not want to exclude keywords for brands you do not carry if you have successfully converted people with other brand loyalties in the past.